backstage/backstage/docs/api/utility-apis.md

     createApiFactory(errorApiRef, new IgnoringErrorApi()),

     // OR
-    // if you have dependencies inside your additional API you can use the object form createApiFactory({
+    // If your API has dependencies, you use the object form createApiFactory({
       api: errorApiRef,
       deps: { configApi: configApiRef },